TimPushkin/netter/README.md

 ### Neo4j

 The connection is made according to the `bolt://` URI scheme.
 Database _username_ and _password_ are required.
 Nodes with the label `NODE` will be read from the database.
-All the nodes should contain additional information about `id`, `community`, `centrality`
+All the nodes should contain node `id` and may contain additional information about `community`, `centrality` and coordinates `x`, `y`

 Links with the label `LINK` will be read.
 They must connect the nodes with the label `NODE`